cont-limno/LAGOSUS/README.md

 store this data locally, and perform a variety of filtering and subsetting operations.

-LAGOS-NE contains data for 51,101 lakes and reservoirs larger than 4 ha in 17 lake-rich US states.
-The database includes 3 data modules for: lake location and physical characteristics for all lakes; ecological context (i.e., the land use, geologic, climatic, and hydrologic setting of lakes) for all lakes; and in situ measurements of lake water quality for a subset of the lakes from the past 3 decades for approximately 2,600-12,000 lakes depending on the variable (see Soranno et al. 2017 [below](https://github.com/cont-limno/LAGOSUS#references)).
+LAGOS-US contains data for X lakes and reservoirs larger than 1 ha in continental US.
+The database includes 3 data modules for: lake location and physical characteristics for all lakes; ecological context (i.e., the land use, geologic, climatic, and hydrologic setting of lakes) for all lakes; and in situ measurements of lake water quality for a subset of the lakes from the past 3 decades for approximately Y-Z lakes depending on the variable (see Soranno et al. 2017 [below](https://github.com/cont-limno/LAGOSUS#references)).

 ## Installation